'Script School'

 Discuss character & character arc and how that relates to plot and theme.
 Examine the protagonist's want/need/goal dynamic.
 Tools for more emotional storytelling and how to express your philosophy and beliefs through your characters.

-Scene structure & style techniques using film clip tutorials.
+Scene structure & style techniques using recent screenplays as tutorials.

 Creating an opening scene (and the first ten pages) that will hook a reader and signal that they are a master storyteller who is in control of their writing using film clip tutorial.